 Maybe you’re not in such a great place today.
 But if you’re reading this, you’re alive.
 That means you have the opportunity to make a different choice about who you’re going to be and the difference you’re going to make in this world.

-The whole reality of the situation is that we can’t go back and change the mistakes that we’ve made in the past.
-They are there and we are here.
 All we can do is continue to move forward and learn.
-We can try not to repeat those mistakes.
-They definition of insanity is doing the same thing over and over again, while expecting to produce different results.
-I can honestly say that my dating life caused a large span of insanity in my life.
+We can try to not repeat those mistakes.
+Fittingly, the definition of insanity is doing the same thing over and over again, while expecting to produce different results.

 What mistake did you make?
 Have you done anything to try to come to terms with it?
 Have you forgiven yourself for that mistake?

 Because I didn’t report the crimes against me, my psyche changed and I went down a very dark path.
-I made mistake after mistake after mistake.
-I no longer felt like I was allowed to have joy or peace in my life.
-I was a woman who made mistakes.
-Some really serious ones.
+As things go, I no longer felt like I was allowed to have joy or peace in my life.
+Grief and shame turned me into a woman who made mistakes.

 Maybe your rocky path didn’t start because of an assault.
-Maybe you lost a parent or grandparent.
-Maybe you were bullied or harassed.
-Maybe something else happened that allowed feelings of fear, anxiety, depression, or a lack of self-worth to creep into your mind and tell you that you weren’t good enough or that you didn’t deserve to find joy in your life.
+Perhaps you lost a parent or grandparent.
+It could be that you were bullied or harassed.
+Anything could have happened that allowed feelings of fear, anxiety, depression, or a lack of self-worth to creep into your mind and tell you that you weren’t good enough or that you didn’t deserve to find joy in your life.

-The hardest thing that I’ve ever done is forgive myself.
-Forgiving yourself will be the hardest thing you will ever do.
+The hardest thing that I’ve ever had to do was to forgive myself.
+Forgiving yourself will likely be the hardest thing you will ever do.

 Ephesians 4:32a tells us to “Let all bitterness and wrath and anger and clamor and slander be put away from you…”